willthames/ansible-review/README.md

 To add standards that are advisory, don't set the version.
 These will cause a message to be displayed but won't constitute a failure.

+When a standard version is higher than declared version, a message will be displayed 'WARN: Future standard' and won't constitute a failure.

 An example standards file is available at [lib/ansiblereview/examples/standards.py](lib/ansiblereview/examples/standards.py)